 | FOH | Control riser · complete stage deck · all platforms Stageco |

-Motion control came from WIcreations in Belgium, based on their in-house WIMOTION system with SIL3 position monitoring — the highest safety integrity level actually applied in the live entertainment industry.
-Two devices carry the show’s entire vertical choreography: a 5 m × 9 m HD video wall that travels 27 m up and down the tower — wind-secured up to 15 m/s.
-And a lift platform that raises all 6 band members together 26 m above the main stage.
-Both are driven by a total of 10 WIHOISTs at up to 0.4 m/s.
-For the first run, WIcreations supplied around 72 tonnes of specialist equipment on 10 trailers — built in just 14 weeks.
+The motion system came from WIcreations in Belgium, using their own WIMOTION platform with SIL3 position monitoring — the highest safety level actually used in live entertainment.
+Two machines carry the show’s vertical movement: a 5 × 9 m HD video wall that travels 27 m up and down the tower (wind-safe to 15 m/s), and a lift that raises all six band members 26 m above the main stage.
+Both run on 10 WIHOISTs at up to 0.4 m/s.
+For the first build, WIcreations delivered 72 tonnes of custom kit on 10 trailers — built in 14 weeks.

-Roland Greil called it a "rig with over 1,000 fixtures".
-The vendor was Neg Earth Lights of London.
-Each manufacturer only names "their" units — the quantities below add up to the much-cited thousand threshold without every single item being publicly listed.
-Programming: Marc Brunkhardt, on tour with Faren Matern.
-Control: 4× grandMA2 full-size + 1× grandMA2 light.
+Roland Greil called it a “rig with over 1,000 fixtures”.
+It was supplied by Neg Earth Lights of London.
+Each maker lists only its own units; added up, the counts below reach the often-quoted thousand-plus.
+Programming was by Marc Brunkhardt, with Faren Matern operating on tour.
+Control runs on 4 grandMA2 full-size and 1 grandMA2 light.

-The entire show runs on four grandMA2 full-size plus one grandMA2 light.
-Programming was done by Marc Brunkhardt; on tour Faren Matern runs the desk.
-The consoles communicate over sACN / Art-Net across the tour network with the whole rig — including all spot-operator sessions.
+The whole show runs on four grandMA2 full-size plus one grandMA2 light.
+Programming was by Marc Brunkhardt; on tour Faren Matern runs the desk.
+The consoles talk to the entire rig over sACN and Art-Net on the tour network, including all spot-operator positions.

-Each grandMA2 full-size offers 4,096 parameters and 2 internal screens; plus two external touchscreens.
-Hot-backup link between all consoles.
+Each grandMA2 full-size offers 4,096 parameters and two internal screens, plus two external touchscreens.
+All desks are linked as hot backups.

 | Main consoles | 4× grandMA2 full-size |